ibm-cloud-docs/openwhisk/binding_services.md

     ```
     {: screen}

 4. Verify that the credentials are successfully bound.
-The action that the service is bound to does not support any custom flags, but does support the debug and verbose flags.
+The action that the service is bound to doesn't support any custom flags, but does support the debug and verbose flags.
     ```
     ibmcloud fn action get hello parameters
     ```